wethod/learning-center-source/content/pipeline/index.md

 * 75% - We are going to do it!
 * 90% - We are going to do it and we now have the 'job order'
 * 100% - It's all ready, we also have the 'client PO'

+### Client contact

+If Alice works for ACME and you're are talking with her about a possible new project, ACME is your client and Alice is your actual contact with that client.
+As simple as it sounds!

+You can add a new contact for a client from [Clients](/finance/index/#clients) or straight from pipeline, during the project creation.

+You can make the client contact a required field in your [company settings](/settings/index/#company).

 ### Advanced Search